What to Know about High Polyphenol Olive Oils

 The type of olives, when they are harvested, and how an oil is stored all have a big impact on the polyphenol content of an olive oil.
 Lab testing is available, though expensive and only a snapshot of the moment the oil is tested.

 However, there are a couple taste signifiers to look for that indicate high polyphenol content: Pungency, the peppery kick in the back of your throat, is associated with high levels of the phenol oleocanthal (which acts in a similar way to Ibuprofen, as well as being a known cancer-fighting agent).
 Bitterness is associated with the phenol oleuropein.
-In general, the more robust and the fresher the olive oil, the higher the polyphenol content, so you can look for harvest dates and taste descriptors to get an idea.
+In general, the more bold/robust and the fresher the olive oil, the higher the polyphenol content, so you can look for harvest dates and taste descriptors to get an idea.

 If you’re used to mild extra virgin olive oil, it might be time to incorporate some of the bitterness and pungency of a more robust EVOO to your diet – it’s super healthy!
 These are best used for finishing, dipping and cold applications.
 Use them as a finishing touch after plating, and bring a bottle out to the table so everyone can drizzle EVOO over their dishes to their personal liking.